Musings after one year of style blogging

 The hardest part: Posing in cold/bad weather

 To achieve this goal, it is not only important to understand how to dress stylishly, but also to shop smart for the climate of you region.
-Therefore, I once in a while write about weather and climate and how it relates to dressing weather appropriately (e.g. outfit for humid, rainy, cool weather, bare legs during Chinook in winter, wearing summer clothes on cloudy summer days).
+Therefore, I once in a while write about weather and climate and how it relates to dressing weather appropriately (e.g. outfit for humid, rainy, cool weather, wearing summer clothes on cloudy summer days).
 What is warm for an Alaskan like me (broadly speaking everything between 20F (-6.7oC) and below 75F (23.8oC) is the freezing cold or chilly for someone in Florida, for instance.
 Thus, my blog addresses not only the readers in northern regions.
 For me hot it everything in the 80s.
 A winter trip to Mexico, for instance, would mean starting out of a super freezer with -40F (-40oC) in Fairbanks, landing in a fridge in Seattle and start thawing, arriving in Mexico and start melting. 😉

 Two blogging awards: Thank you my readers!

 One year into style blogging with two blogging awards, I want to thank my readers and followers for their continuous support.
 Over this first year, I made a lot of new dear friends among my readers as well as among my fellow bloggers.
 Some of them even nominated me for awards.
 I am grateful for everyone of you all.